 When the wind blows from the east (and is over five knots in strength), the direction of operation is changed, and aircraft instead approach to land towards the east over Berkshire and take off in an easterly direction towards London.
-This is known as easterly operations and occurs on average for 30% of the year.
+This is known as easterly operations and occurs on average for the remaining 30% of the year.

-Heathrow recorded a 71/29 percentage split in favour of westerly/easterly operations for 2021, which follows historical averages.
-The maps on the following two pages show departure and arrival route usage and traffic statistics for 2021.
+Heathrow recorded a 72/28 percentage split in favour of westerly/easterly operations for 2022, which follows the long-term historical average.
+The maps on the following four pages show departure and arrival route usage and traffic statistics for 2022.

-Westerly Operations - Departures and Arrivals
+Westerly Operations - Arrivals